-When the hush of winter falls over the European continent, it only means one thing – Christmas is around the corner and, along with it, the Christmas market season has arrived!
+When the hush of winter falls over the European continent, it only means one thing – Christmas is around the corner!
+Along with it, the Christmas market season has arrived!
 Many of our Expat Explore winter tours include opportunities to join in these magical festivals, and over the years we’ve pinpointed our favourites.

-The following Christmas markets are the cream of the crop, each boasting a remarkable destination, talented craftsmen- and women, delicious local treats, breath-taking decorations and warm ambience.
+The following Christmas markets are the cream of the crop, each boasting a remarkable destination, talented craftsmen, delicious local treats, breathtaking decorations and warm ambience.
 Choose one for your bucket list – there’s truly no better way to enjoy the festive spirit that sweeps over Europe during the winter!

-For six weeks over the festive season, from mid-November to the beginning of January, London’s renowned Hyde Park is transformed into a frosty wonderland, filled to the rafters with holiday festivities.
-This free festive event in the heart of London draws visitors from near and far, with a dazzling selection of entertainment options.
-Entertainment includes the UK’s largest open-air ice rink, a Bavarian village, the “Arctic Circle which is filled with snow and ice sculptures, wondrous circus acts, Santa Land and 100+ rides and attractions.
+For six weeks over the festive season, from mid-November to the beginning of January, London’s renowned Hyde Park is transformed into a frosty wonderland.
+This free festive event in the heart of London, United Kingdom draws visitors from near and far, with a dazzling selection of entertainment options.
+Entertainment includes the UK’s largest open-air ice rink, a Bavarian village, the “Arctic Circle” (which is filled with snow and ice sculptures, wondrous circus acts), Santa Land and 100+ rides and attractions.

 Opening hours: Daily 10am – 10pm with last entry at 9.30pm